Working together on smart, sustainable cities

 General Agreement

-Sign the General Agreement and arrange your secure access to data and applications.
-We'll do a quick check on the terms.
+Sign the General Agreement and arrange secure access to data and applications.
+We will briefly check the terms and conditions.

 step 3